Write and submit two “adventures

 only absolute stipulation for content is

-that the subject must have something to do with
+that a post's subject must have something

 utopias, dystopias, or intentional communities.

 exam will assess one or both of your posts as part of your

 Students want to write a personal analysis of texts we're studying or

 might study because that's the kind of writing they're familiar with in a